soumyamaity/REVA2022/README.rst

-Vulpy - Web Application Security Lab
+Security Engineering Lab
 ====================================

-Vulpy is a web application developed in Python / Flask / SQLite that has two faces.
+This is a web application developed in Python / Flask / SQLite that has two faces.

 **GOOD**: Tries to code with secure development best practices in mind.